 For a century, utilities have used the cheapest, easiest - and most dangerous - method of disposal for their toxic waste: dumping it into unlined basins (euphemistically called "ponds") next to the power plants.
 Over decades, hundreds of coal ash ponds have grown to span scores of acres, containing millions of tons of liquid toxic waste impounded behind ash or soil walls of aging coal ash dams.
-Many sit close to communities and water bodies, and all of them are leaking.
+Many loom close to communities and water bodies, and essentially all of them are leaking.

 Even as the dangers of coal ash to public health and the environment have grown ever clearer and even after catastrophic failures of coal ash ponds released millions of gallons of toxic sludge at multiple sites, nothing was done to ensure the safe disposal of coal ash until the Obama Administration published a coal ash rule in 2015.
-The 2015 rule followed the largest toxic waste spill in U.S. history at a TVA plant in Kingston, TN, when one billion gallons of coal ash sludge destroyed 300 acres, dozens of homes, and polluted two rivers.
-Hundreds of cleanup workers were injured in the cleanup of the spill and dozens died.
+The 2015 rule followed the largest toxic waste spill in U.S. history at a TVA plant in Kingston, TN, when one billion gallons of coal ash sludge destroyed 300 acres and dozens of homes, and polluted two rivers.
+Hundreds of cleanup workers were injured in the cleanup of the spill and more than 50 have died.

-The 2015 rule established minimum disposal standards applied to more than 1,000 coal ash dumps throughout the U.S. The rule included safeguards addressing toxic dust, structural stability of dams impounding coal ash, and design standards to prevent, detect and clean up toxic leaks from coal ash dumps.
-The EPA rule set standards that are applicable to power plants and dumps in all 50 states.
-Most importantly, the rule established dates by which leaking, unstable, and dangerous coal ash ponds must close in order to protect health and the environment and move the industry to safer methods of coal ash disposal in dry, lined landfills.
+The 2015 rule established minimum disposal standards that applied to more than 700 coal ash dumps throughout the U.S. The rule included safeguards addressing toxic dust, structural stability of dams impounding coal ash, and design standards to prevent, detect and clean up toxic leaks from coal ash dumps.
+The 2015 EPA rule set standards that were applicable to power plants and dumps in all 50 states and Puerto Rico.
+Most importantly, the rule established dates by which leaking, unstable, and dangerous coal ash ponds were required to close in order to protect health and the environment and move the industry to safer methods of coal ash disposal in dry, lined landfills.